-At July 31, 2018, our cash, cash equivalents and investments totaled \$1.7 billion, an increase of \$939 million from July 31, 2017 due to the factors described in "Statements of Cash Flows" below.
-Our primary sources of liquidity have been cash from operations, which entails the collection of accounts receivable for products and services, and borrowings under our credit facilities.
-In fiscal 2018 our U.S. statutory tax rate decreased from 35% to 26.9% as a result of the Tax Cuts and Jobs Act, which increased our cash from operations.
-Our primary uses of cash have been for research and development programs, selling and marketing activities, capital projects, acquisitions of businesses, debt service costs and debt repayment, repurchases of our common stock under our stock repurchase programs, and the payment of cash dividends.
+At July 31, 2019, our cash, cash equivalents and investments totaled \$2.7 billion, an increase of \$1.0 billion from July 31, 2018 due to the factors described in "Statements of Cash Flows" below.
+Our primary sources of liquidity have been cash from operations, which includes the collection of accounts receivable for products and services, and borrowings under our credit facilities.
+Our primary uses of cash have been for research and development programs, selling and marketing activities, repurchases of our common stock under our stock repurchase programs, the payment of cash dividends, debt service costs and debt repayment, acquisitions of businesses, and capital projects.
 As discussed in "Executive Overview - Industry Trends and Seasonality" earlier in this Item 7, our business is subject to significant seasonality.
 The balance of our cash, cash equivalents and investments generally fluctuates with that seasonal pattern.
 We believe the seasonality of our business is likely to continue in the future.